nmeum/datepicker/README.md

 ### Tests

-A test suite is available, it performs several tests on the TUI using [tmux] and requires the `datepicker` binary in your `$PATH`.
+A test suite is available, it performs several checks on the TUI using [tmux] and requires the `datepicker` binary in your `$PATH`.
 Once these requirements are satisfied, it can be invoked using:

 	$ cabal test